-Our commitment to sustainability is multi-faceted and it extends to the day-to-day operations with high work ethics and values to achieve short and long-term goals.
-This includes engaging actively with our business partners and employees.
+Our dedication to sustainability is evident in our day-to-day operations, where we uphold high work ethics and values to achieve both short and long-term goals.
+We actively engage with our business partners and employees to further enhance this multi-faceted commitment to sustainability.